List of immigration raids and arrests in the second Trump presidency: June

-In late May and early June, ICE agents arrested nearly 20 people in Norristown, Pennsylvania as they began an aggressive enforcement action throughout Montgomery County.
+In late May and early June, ICE agents arrested nearly 20 people in Norristown, Pennsylvania, as they began an aggressive enforcement action throughout Montgomery County.
 Several members of the city council condemned the raids.
 An immigrant rights activist said that agents were entering homes without warrants, intimidating people into opening their doors and using facial recognition technology to identify arrestees.

+On June 2, ICE arrested a 24 year old transgender woman from Mexico seeking asylum in the United States at the Portland Immigration Court in Oregon.

 On June 4, immigrants received text messages inviting them to a routine appointment in the South Loop of Chicago.
 More than a dozen were arrested when they showed up.

-On June 4, a construction worker and legal resident was detained by federal agents in Lynn, Massachusetts and was released a day later.
+On June 4, a construction worker and legal resident was detained by federal agents in Lynn, Massachusetts, and was released a day later.
 He said that while in their custody, agents took him to a cemetery and beat him, calling his green card fake and threatening to have him deported.
 His brother was arrested and remained in detention.
 The federal agents brought assault charges against him, which were dismissed by a judge before he was released.

 On June 5, ICE detained a 19-year-old college student from Utah after a traffic stop in Colorado this month.
 Caroline Dias Goncalves, a DACA recipient and student at the University of Utah, was driving on Interstate 70 outside Loma on June 5 when a Mesa County sheriff's deputy pulled her over.
 The stop lasted less than 20 minutes, and "Dias Goncalves was released from the traffic stop with a warning," according to the local Sheriff's office.
 Then, shortly after she exited the highway, ICE agents stopped her, arrested her and took her to an immigration detention center.
 According to her attorney, Goncalves has no criminal record and was not shown a warrant.
+A subsequent investigation found that ICE had illegally accessed information related to the earlier police stop in order to discern her immigration status.
+She was held in detention for 15 days, calling the conditions in detention a "nightmare."